jpgsantos/Model_Viswan_2018/BioNetGen and STEPS/README.md

 2) Species with fixed concentrations are not supported by NFsim solver.
 The BNGL model adaptation will modify model reactions such that a fixed species concentration became a model parameter.
 This parameter can be used for the clamping of species concentration or for the stimulation pattern application

-3) If SBML to BNGL convertor implemented in Atomizer is selected then additional transformation steps include renaming of duplicated molecule sites and reparing incorrect molecule names and kinetic rate transformations
+3) If SBML to BNGL converter implemented in Atomizer is selected then additional transformation steps include renaming of duplicated molecule sites and reparing incorrect molecule names and kinetic rate transformations

 4) In case when MATLAB simbiology is used for SBML model creation, adapt_steps will repare incorrect molecule and parameter names